dynatrace-partners/launch-ec2-easytravel-instance/README.md

 **Pre-request script**
 This is part of postman.
 You can use pre-request scripts in Postman to execute JavaScript before a request runs.
 You can find more details [here](https://learning.postman.com/docs/postman/scripts/pre-request-scripts/)
 In our case the script updates the userdata to be sent to aws including the following
-1. Updates the package lists by running apt-get update
+1. Updates the package lists by running apt-get update.
-2. Installs the required packages
+2. Installs the required packages.
-3. Downloads and installs the latest version of easyTravel
+3. Downloads and installs the latest version of easyTravel.
 4. Makes required config changes to easyTravel including API call to set correct public DNS of instance for the source of the traffic that is generated.
-5. Optional - Installs the OneAgent for your newly created environment leveraging the API token you created in exercise 5
+5. Optional - Installs the OneAgent for your newly created environment leveraging the API token you created in exercise 5.
 6. Optional - Starts the easyTravel angular app.
 This means you don't even need to access the environment.
-7. Optional - Auto terminates after 8 hours
+7. Optional - Auto terminates after 8 hours.

 **ATTENTION:** When we create these hosts they are set to auto terminate on shutdown so keep in mind the host will terminate if you shut it down.